Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "column": the categorical column to collapse.
     - @c "min": the minimum number of times a string must appear in the column to remain in the string table.
     - @c "other-label": the label to use for the new category where low-frequency values are lumped into.
 Default is "Other".
-  - @c "collapse-except": collapses strings into an "Other" categorical, except for a list of provided labels.
+  - @c "collapse-except": collapses strings into an "Other" category, except for a list of provided labels.
     This is an array of specifications which contain the following:
     - @c "column": the categorical column to collapse.
     - @c "labels-to-keep": an array of strings to preserve; all others will be lumped into a new "Other" category.